biometricITC/cPP-biometrics/input/Bio cPP.md

 capture sensors and firmware/software that provide functions described in Section 2.3 (TOE design).
-The TOE is invoked by the mobile device (i.e. TOE environment) when user’s biometric characteristics is presented to the sensor, creates and stores the template or compares the features with the stored template and returns the verification outcome to the mobile device.
+The TOE is invoked by the mobile device (i.e. TOE environment) when user’s biometric characteristics is presented to the sensor.
+The TOE creates and stores the template or compares the features with the stored template and returns the verification outcome to the mobile device.